stefanyuk/EPAM-Final-project/README.md

 - Postgresql database

-## Installing and using Postgresql
+## Installing and using PostgreSQL

 In case if you have some difficulties to set up the PostgreSQL database there is presented such a small tutorial (for Ubuntu 18.04 or 20.04):